carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 .. _ds_bit:

-Bit storage containers (BitVector, SparseBitVector, CoalescingBitVector)
+Bit storage containers
 ------------------------------------------------------------------------

-There are three bit storage containers, and choosing when to use each is relatively straightforward.
+There are several bit storage containers, and choosing when to use each is relatively straightforward.

 One additional option is ``std::vector<bool>``: we discourage its use for two